-NFC is something you may often hear about in regards to new smartphones, but something which few people have an understanding of, or even use.
-Yes, it’s an acronym, but not all acronyms have to be scary!
-Not only is NFC easy to understand (at least in principle), it can also be incredibly useful.
+NFC is something you may often hear mentioned with regard to new smartphones, but it's something which few people have an understanding of, or even use.
+Yes, it’s an acronym, but not all acronyms have to be scary.
+NFC is both easy to understand and can be incredibly useful.
 Here’s all you need to know about what NFC is and why you should use it.

 What is NFC?

-NFC stands for near-field-communication, essentially, a way for your phone to interact with something in close proximity.
+NFC stands for Near Field Communication.
+Essentially, it's a way for your phone to interact with something in close proximity.
 It operates within a radius of about 4 cm and provides a wireless connection between your device and another.
 This allows for two-way communication, with both devices involved being able to send and receive information.
-This NFC connection does not rely on Wi-Fi, 3G, LTE, or otherwise, and it does not cost to use.
+This NFC connection does not rely on Wi-Fi, 3G, LTE, or otherwise, and it does not cost anything to use.